-Joseph Cassidy, president of Southern Maine Community Center, was the keynote speaker.
+Joseph Cassidy, president of Southern Maine Community College, was the keynote speaker.
 He discussed the varied career paths available to those with a law degree as well as the need for lawyers in Maine’s rural areas.

 “For there to be justice and equity of experience, there must be legal representation in all parts of Maine,” said President Cassidy.
 “These are important communities and they are well worth investing in.
 I am proud of Maine Law for its demonstrated leadership in this area in establishing the Rural Lawyer Project.
 I know the students who participate in those rural fellowships will enjoy their experiences, and I trust that many of them will decide to stay and live and practice in rural Maine.”

 Also at commencement, the Law School presented the 2019 L. Kinvin Wroth Award to the Hon.
 Lance Walker ‘00, U.S. District Judge for the District of Maine.
 The award, named after former Law School Dean L. Kinvin Wroth, honors a Maine Law graduate who has achieved distinction in his or her career by contributing as a leader, locally, nationally or globally, and who has helped advance his or her alma mater.

 “Here’s Maine Law’s secret sauce: the school remains grounded upon the strong sense of community so vividly on display in communities throughout our state,” said Judge Walker while accepting the award.
 “Maine Law abides the truth that ultimately, we’re all in this together, so act accordingly.”

 Pat Thompson was selected by her classmates to be the student speaker.